 One fundamental factor that helps to determine a person´s result is the diameter of the hair shaft.
 The number of hairs per follicular unit and their general hair characteristics.
 Hair calibre or hair diameter is arguably more important than the density of follicular units per cm².
 You may have an above average density but fine hair.
 As the appearance of baldness is due to light penetrating through the hair the hair thickness plays an important role.

-The better your hair characteristics the greater help in creating a natural looking density and maximum coverage when rebuilding a new head of hair, especially in Norwood 5 cases and above.
+The better your hair characteristics the greater help in creating a natural-looking density and maximum coverage when rebuilding a new head of hair, especially in Norwood 5 cases and above.
 Planning for further hair loss also becomes easier, as the hair calibre allows for wider coverage whilst maintaining a good density.
-Ideal hair characteristics include a thick hair shaft, curly or wavy hair, a lax scalp and a low contrast between your skin complexion and your hair colour.
+Ideal hair characteristics include a thick hair shaft, curly or wavy hair, a lax scalp and low contrast between your skin complexion and your hair colour.
 That is why a hair transplant works and can give a man even in Class 5 and 6 the appearance of coverage and density (donor permitting) without matching hair for hair on the head.

 Learn more about the hair transplant techniques – Follicular Unit Transplant (FUT) and Follicular Unit Extraction (FUE)